scribe-org/Scribe-iOS/README.md

 - Devising and implementing a way to effectively chain Scribe commands together [(see issue)]()

   - For example: providing `Conjugate` as an option for verb translations when `Translate` provides selectable options

+- Hold space bar to move cursor functionality [(see issue)]()

+- Adding `Synonym` functionality (especially useful for native speakers of the language) [(see issue)]()

+- Using saved vector representations of words to effectively order the suggestions for the future `Translate` feature [(see issue)]()

+  - These vectors could also be used to compute synonyms rather than having to save them, as well as other features like auto-suggestions

 ## Appearance